 People are there to get information, not hear your sales pitch.

-You’re also not allowed to post content regarding a competitor.
+According to the Amazon review policy, you’re also not allowed to post content regarding a competitor.
 Obviously, you’re not exactly an unbiased source when it comes to evaluating a product offered by someone who’s trying to steal your customers.

-And this is a big one: you’re not allowed to post content in exchange for compensation.
+And this is a big one—you’re not allowed to post content in exchange for compensation.
 You don’t have to look very far on the dark side of the web to find people who will happily post a review of an Amazon product in exchange for a fee.

 As we’ve seen, those people could end up in court facing the business end of an Amazon lawsuit.